This is often the response I get when I try to help a stranger:

 But I do hope I’ve managed to give you a wake-up call about life and business.
 As well as a healthier perspective on cold-pitching.

 I hope I’ve managed to persuade you to stop hating on people who are courageously doing their best to build businesses, create jobs, improve the economy, and help strangers they’ve never met.

 I hope you can appreciate the time, effort, and energy it took to create this free, uniquely insightful content.

 You won’t find anything like it anywhere else on the net.

-And you’re a valuable person, you have something to offer the world.
 Perhaps one day, you’ll feel brave enough to pitch it to the people who need it.

 “A pitch is just a kind, win-win offer.”

 Being outside-the-box can leave you unsupported & unheard.
 Which is why I offer…

 Learn more about my Exclusive Underground Community For Rebels & how to get personal access to me.